FrederikGJ/bi_eksamen_4_sem/intro_udkast.md

     Some goes as far as calling it a mental health pandemic.
 In our project we want to investigate this, by looking at quantitative data from the WHO (World Health Organisation) and qualitative data from a collection of suicide notes.
     We use suicide rates as a proxy for the mental health state of peoples across the globe.
 And the suicide notes to investigate the subjective mental state of someone who is severely depressed.
+So we look at the problem of mental health problems from both a macro and micro persepektive.
+Both the global and the local perspective.
+Investigating the socio-economic and personal causes for mental helth problems.

     # data quality  - eurostat principle